toliva/ConnectivityContent/license/01-license-agreement.md

   Connectivity Services.
 Your continued use of the API Specifications and/or Expedia Connectivity Services signifies your acceptance of the updated or modified API Specifications, Expedia Connectivity Services and EULA.

-  *	The current versions of the API Specifications are available at the application websites designated by Expedia from time to time, including, http://www.expediaquickconnect.com and http://www.hotwirequickconnect.com ("Application Websites").
+  *	The current versions of the API Specifications are available at the application website designated by Expedia from time to time, including https://expediaconnectivity.com/  ("Application Website").

   *	You are solely responsible for any and all costs and expenses you may incur in building your Connection and/or using the Expedia Connectivity Services.